Nevada

 Consumer Rights Under SB 370

-Consumers may request that a regulated entity confirm whether it is collecting, sharing, or selling their consumer health data.
-If collection is occurring, the consumer may request a list of all third parties with whom their health data has been shared or to whom it has been sold.
+Consumers may request confirmation of whether a regulated entity is collecting, sharing, or selling their consumer health data.
+If collection is occurring, consumers may request a list of all third parties who received their data.
+Regulated entities must respond within 45 days of authenticating the request.

 Data Security for Health Data

-Regulated entities must limit employee and processor access to consumer health data.
-They must also establish, implement, and maintain security policies and practices to protect the confidentiality and integrity of consumer health data.
+Regulated entities must limit employee and processor access to consumer health data and establish, implement, and maintain security policies protecting its confidentiality and integrity.

-Nevada's SB 220 and California's CCPA are frequently compared because both address the sale of consumer data, but they differ in several fundamental ways.
+Nevada's SB 220 and California's CCPA are frequently compared because both address the sale of consumer data.
+The differences are significant.

-Scope of coverage.
-The CCPA applies to all personal information collected about a consumer regardless of the collection channel.
-SB 220 only covers personally identifiable information collected through an internet website or online service.
+Scope of coverage: the CCPA applies to all personal information regardless of collection channel.
+SB 220 covers only personally identifiable information collected through an internet website or online service.
 Offline data collection is outside SB 220's reach.

-Business size thresholds.
-The CCPA applies only to businesses meeting specific revenue or data-volume thresholds.
-SB 220 applies to all operators regardless of size, making it broader in that dimension.
+Business size thresholds: the CCPA applies only to businesses meeting specific revenue or data-volume thresholds.
+SB 220 applies to all operators regardless of size.

-Enforcement and penalties.
-The CCPA allows fines of $2,500 per unintentional violation and $7,500 per intentional violation.
-Nevada's SB 220 provisions carry civil penalties of up to $5,000 per violation.
+Enforcement: the CCPA allows fines of $2,500 per unintentional violation and $7,500 per intentional violation.
+Nevada's SB 220 provisions carry civil penalties up to $5,000 per violation.

-Private right of action.
-The CCPA includes a limited private right of action for data breaches.
+Private right of action: the CCPA includes a limited private right of action for data breaches.
 SB 220 does not create any private right of action.
-Only the Nevada Attorney General can enforce its provisions.

 Federal Privacy Laws and Nevada